Persistent Very Sore Rash Around Stoma - Seeking Advice

 Itsme58

-I am allergic to the adhesive so, when I change my bag, I clean my stoma with antibacterial soap, remove any Adhesive, I then use non sting skin prep, some powder (a thin coating), lock it in dabbing the skin prep, I use a Moldable ring placing it around my stoma, put my bag on and use 4x4 adhesive to tape my bag to me and Securing the bag to my body, because of the moldable ring, bowel doesn’t escape onto my skin.
-I use coloplast products, my bag lasts 4 to 7 days, I empty my bag every time I use the bathroom, I rinse my bag with water.
+I am allergic to the adhesive, so when I change my bag, I clean my stoma with antibacterial soap, remove any adhesive, then use non-sting skin prep, some powder (a thin coating), lock it in by dabbing the skin prep.
+I use a moldable ring, placing it around my stoma, put my bag on, and use 4x4 adhesive to tape my bag to me and secure the bag to my body.
+Because of the moldable ring, bowel doesn't escape onto my skin.
+I use Coloplast products.
+My bag lasts 4 to 7 days.
+I empty my bag every time I use the bathroom, and I rinse my bag with water.

-There are creams your doctor can prescribe for itch and rash or even pill form.
+There are creams your doctor can prescribe for itch and rash, or even in pill form.

 spamulikeeater